There are now 2 possible online modes for units:

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) written work; (2) tutorials/workshops; and (3) online assessment.
+Indicative assessments in this unit are as follows: (1) participation; (2) short essay; and (3) research essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)